TommyB123/samp-map-parser/README.md

 * `--file`: Process only a single file instead of a directory
 * `--interior`: Override interior ID for all objects
 * `--world`: Override world ID for all objects
+* `--priority`: Override priority value for all objects

 #### Notes
 * If the `--file` argument is used, the script will process only the specified file.
-* If the `--interior` or `--world` arguments are provided, they will override the respective attributes for all objects in the map.
+* If the `--interior`, `--world`, or `--priority` arguments are provided, they will override the respective attributes for all objects in the map.
 * The script will output the converted map files to the specified output directory with the `.map` extension by default.

 ### Using the PAWN Filterscript